maghrebi84/wnd-charm/README.md

 37-x coordinate of the Extrema point at left-top
 38-y coordinate of the Extrema point at left-top
-39-Extent: the ratio of the pixel counts in the ROI to the pixel counts in the bounding box encompassing the ROI 40-y coordinate of the ROI's weighted centroid
+39-Extent: the ratio of the pixel counts in the ROI to the pixel counts in the bounding box encompassing the ROI 40-Max Feret angle
-41-x coordinate of the ROI's weighted centroid
-42-Max Feret angle
-43-Min Feret angle
+41-Min Feret angle

-It should also be noted that for the sake of completeness, WND-CHARM PixelIntensityStatistics features were extended to include the following extra parameters: Skewness, Kurtosis, entropy, and mode.
+It should also be noted that for the sake of completeness, WND-CHARM PixelIntensityStatistics features were extended to include the following extra parameters: Skewness, Kurtosis, entropy, mode, y and x coordinates of the weighted centroid.
 These four extra features will be computed whenever PixelIntensityStatistics is invoked in the code.